The Mr. Holland's Opus Foundation: History

-Michael Kamen founded Mr. Holland’s Opus Foundation in 1996 after scoring the 1995 film Mr. Holland's Opus, which depicted a dedicated music teacher’s influence on students.
+Michael Kamen founded Mr. Holland's Opus Foundation in 1996 after scoring the 1995 film Mr. Holland's Opus, which depicted a dedicated music teacher's influence on students.
 Kamen’s goal was to address the gap in school music budgets by getting instruments into the hands of students who could not afford them.
-In 1998, Felice Mancini (the daughter of composer Henry Mancini), became President and CEO of the foundation.
-Under Mancini’s 25-year tenure, the Foundation grew from a small operation with a six-figure budget into a nationally prominent foundation with an annual budget over $6 million.
+In 1998, Felice Mancini (the daughter of composer Henry Mancini), became president and CEO of the foundation.
+Under Mancini's 25-year tenure, the foundation grew from a small operation with a six-figure budget into a nationally prominent foundation with an annual budget over $6 million.
 By 2023, the foundation had invested more than $34 million in instruments for thousands of school music programs, dramatically expanding its reach.
-Mancini cultivated lasting partnerships with donors, artists, and corporate sponsors, helping Mr. Holland’s Opus Foundation become, as its board described, “the most admired music education foundation” in the country.
+Mancini cultivated lasting partnerships with donors, artists, and corporate sponsors, helping Mr. Holland's Opus Foundation become, as its board described, "the most admired music education foundation" in the country.
 In 2016, her efforts were recognized with the National Arts Education Award from Americans for the Arts.

-In April 2024, Tricia Williams – a longtime Mr. Holland’s Opus Foundation program director – was appointed as President and CEO.
-Williams, a musician and Berklee College of Music graduate, has been with the foundation since 1999 and in 2017 created Music (and Arts) Education District Support Services (MEDSS®), a program providing district-level support for music and arts education.
+In April 2024, Tricia Williams – a longtime Mr. Holland's Opus Foundation program director – was appointed as president and CEO.
+A musician and Berklee College of Music graduate, she has been with the foundation since 1999, and, in 2017, created Music (and Arts) Education District Support Services (MEDSS®), a program providing district-level support for music and arts education.
 As CEO, she is leading the foundation’s expansion to reach students in need nationwide.

-Over the years, Mr. Holland’s Opus Foundation’s work has garnered support from many prominent musicians and philanthropists.
-Notably, rock guitarist Eddie Van Halen was a devoted supporter for over a decade.
+Over the years, the foundation's work has garnered support from many prominent musicians and philanthropists.
+Rock guitarist Eddie Van Halen was a devoted supporter for over a decade.
 In 2012, Van Halen donated 75 of his personal guitars to low-income school programs through the foundation, expressing that giving children the gift of music was tremendously important.
-After his death in 2020, it was revealed that Eddie Van Halen had left a multi-million dollar bequest to the foundation in his will – a contribution described by the organization as “transformative.”
-His son Wolfgang Van Halen has continued the family’s legacy with the foundation.
-Other artists such as country stars Morgan Wallen, Chris Stapleton and Keith Urban, blues-rock band Tedeschi Trucks Band, rock icon Alice Cooper, Grammy-winning alternative group Portugal.
-The Man, Cypress Hill rapper B-Real and legendary producer Bob Ezrin have also contributed or served on the foundation’s board, reflecting broad music industry engagement.
+After his death in 2020, it was revealed that Van Halen had left a multi-million dollar bequest to the foundation in his will – a contribution described by the organization as "transformative."
+His son Wolfgang Van Halen has continued the family's legacy with the foundation.

+Country stars Morgan Wallen, Chris Stapleton and Keith Urban, blues-rock band Tedeschi Trucks Band, rock icon Alice Cooper, Grammy-winning alternative group Portugal.
+The Man, Cypress Hill rapper B-Real, and legendary producer Bob Ezrin have contributed or served on the foundation's board, reflecting broad music industry engagement.

-Programs and Initiatives
+Programs and initiatives

-Mr. Holland’s Opus Foundation’s core mission is carried out through several programs and initiatives that support music education at the school and district level:
+Mr. Holland’s Opus Foundation's core mission is carried out through several programs and initiatives that support music education at the school and district level: